-- 4. Write the byte to be transmitted to the lower byte of UxTXREG.
-The value will be transferred to the Transmit Shift Register (UxTSR) immediately and the serial bit stream will start shifting out during the next rising edge of the baud clock.
+- Enable the UART by setting the UARTEN bit (UxMODE<15>). - 3.
+Set the UTXEN bit (UxSTA<10>), thereby enabling a transmission. - 4.
+Write the byte to be transmitted to the lower byte of UxTXREG.
+The value will be transferred to the Transmit Shift register (UxTSR) immediately and the serial bit stream will start shifting out during the next rising edge of the baud clock.
 Alternatively, the data byte may be written while UTXEN = 0, following which, the user may set UTXEN.
-This will cause the serial bit stream to begin immediately because the baud clock will start from a cleared state. - 5.
-A transmit interrupt will be generated depending on the value of the interrupt control bit UTXISEL (UxSTA<15>).
+This will cause the serial bit stream to begin immediately because the baud clock will start from a cleared state. - A transmit interrupt will be generated depending on the value of the interrupt control bit UTXISEL (UxSTA<15>).